solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register.md

       --cluster-name string              name of the cluster to register --federation-namespace string      namespace of the Gloo Mesh control plane in which the secret for the registered cluster will be created (default "gloo-mesh")
   -h, --help                             help for register
-      --install-wasm-agent               If true, install the wasm-agent on the cluster being registered if the Enterprise Extender is detected. (default true)
+      --install-wasm-agent               If true, install the wasm-agent on the cluster being registered if Enterprise Networking is detected. (default true)
       --kubeconfig string                path to the kubeconfig from which the registered cluster will be accessed --mgmt-context string              name of the kubeconfig context to use for the management cluster --remote-context string            name of the kubeconfig context to use for the remote cluster